CustomerSure

 1. Thank the reviewer

-Regardless of whether the review is fair, unfair or hurtful - your first priority is to thank them for taking the time give feedback.
+Regardless of whether the review is fair, unfair or hurtful - your first priority is to thank them for taking the time to give feedback.

 “Hi Dan, thank you for taking the time to write a review of our service”